-The Technical Services Department of Musselman Library invites Gettysburg College students to submit applications for the spring semester Dunlap Family Library Internship in Technical Services.
-The internship is open to students in any major and offers an opportunity to learn firsthand about the work that goes on “behind the scenes” in a library.
+Musselman Library invites Gettysburg College students to submit applications for the spring semester Dunlap Family Library Internship in Collections and Technical Services.
+The internship is open to students in any major and offers an opportunity to learn firsthand about librarianship related to collection development, management, and discovery systems and services.
 Students considering a career in librarianship or information science are encouraged to apply.
-If you love information and want to learn more about how the library purchases materials and organizes information, this could be the internship for you!
+If you love information and want to learn more about how the library provides access to so many resources, this could be the internship for you!

 The Dunlap Family Library Intern will work 6-8 hours per week for 14 weeks while classes are in session.
-The internship carries a stipend of $8.50 per hour.
-The intern will spend approximately 1 hour a week in discussion and/or training with Technical Services staff.
-The remaining 5-7 hours per week will be spent on projects that match the student’s interests and department initiatives.
+The internship carries a stipend of $10.00 per hour.
+The intern will spend approximately 1 hour a week in discussion and/or training with CaTS staff, and will work the remaining 5-7 hours per week on projects that match the student’s interests, educational goals, and department initiatives.
 Some examples of potential projects include:

 - Researching digital alternatives to our microfilm collections